argenate/Streak-data-plotting/README.md

 Only tested on Windows.

-Requires:  numpy, pandas, scipy, matplotlib, scikit-image, h5py
+Requires:  numpy, pandas, scipy, matplotlib, h5py
 Recommended: lmfit, numdifftools

+scikit-image has a useful function called block_reduce.
+This can also be done manually with a custom function.

 <br/>